17 unique things to do in Lake Atitlan

 Is Lake Atitlan safe?

 Generally, Lake Atitlan is safe.
-We never experienced anything while we were there, but there are reports of robberies on the hiking trails and on the road between the villages.
-Chicken busses are also less safe and they’re involved in more accidents than the (more regulated) collectivos.
+We never experienced anything while we were there, but there were reports of robberies on the hiking trails and the road between the villages.
+Chicken buses are also less safe and they’re involved in more accidents than the (more regulated) collectivos.

 Don’t let this scare you away from visiting Lake Atitlan, though.
 Most visitors never experience anything bad, and there are some simple ways to stay safe: